 We are subject to financial market risks, including changes in interest rates.
-As of March 31, 2017, 67% of our debt investments bore interest at floating interest rates and 33% of our debt investments bore fixed interest rates, at fair value.
-The interest rates on our debt investments bearing floating interest rates are usually based on a floating LIBOR, and the debt investments typically contain interest rate re-set provisions that adjust applicable interest rates to current rates on a periodic basis.
-A significant portion of the debt investments bearing floating interest rates in our portfolio as of March 31, 2017 had interest rate floors, which have effectively converted those debt investments to fixed rate debt investments in the current interest rate environment.
+As of September 30, 2017, 73% of our debt investments bore interest at floating interest rates, at fair value.
+The interest rates on our debt investments bearing floating interest rates are usually based on a floating LIBOR, and the debt investments typically contain interest rate re-set provisions that adjust applicable interest rates to current market rates on a periodic basis.
+A significant portion of our loans that are subject to the floating LIBOR rates are also subject to a minimum base rate, or floor, that we charge on our loans if the current market rates are below the respective floors.
+As of September 30, 2017, 89% of our floating rate loans were based on a floating LIBOR (not subject to a floor).

-Our outstanding SBA debentures and PWB Credit Facility bear interest at a fixed rate.
+Our outstanding SBA debentures bear interest at a fixed rate.
+Our PWB Credit Facility has a floating interest rate provision based on the Prime Rate with a 5.0% interest rate floor.
 We expect that other credit facilities into which we may enter in the future may have floating interest rate provisions.

-Assuming that the consolidated balance sheet as of March 31, 2017 were to remain constant and that we took no actions to alter our existing interest rate sensitivity, the following table shows the annualized impact of hypothetical base rate changes in interest rates (in thousands):
+Assuming that the interim and unaudited consolidated balance sheet as of September 30, 2017 were to remain constant and that we took no actions to alter our existing interest rate sensitivity, the following tables show the annualized impact of hypothetical base rate changes in interest rates (in thousands).